401 - Employees - General

 Limitations to Employment References

 The district believes in taking appropriate measures to promote the health and welfare of all students.
-Any school employee, volunteer, contractor, or agent shall not assist another school employee, contractor, or agent in obtaining a new job, apart from the routine transmission of administrative personnel files, if the individual or agency knows, or has probable cause to believe, that such school employee, contractor, or agent engaged in sexual misconduct regarding a minor or student in violation of the law.
+Any school employee, volunteer, contractor, or agent shall not assist another school employee, contractor, or agent in obtaining a new job, apart from the routine transmission of administrative personnel files, if the individual or agency knows, or has probable cause to believe, that such school employee, volunteer, contractor, or agent engaged in sexual misconduct regarding a minor or student in violation of the law.
 Sexual misconduct means physical or sexual abuse of students, including but not limited to sexual or physical relationships, grooming behavior, and otherwise inappropriate relationships with students.

 This limitation does not apply if the matter has been properly reported to law enforcement and any other regulatory authorities required by law, and either: